-- Implement Mathletics' textbook and associated learning strategies. - Additional support from Learning Den staff to supplement Mathematics' curriculum implementation. - NAPLAN and PAT testing to be used for review and improvement of teaching and learning. - Continue to develop Mathematics' resources, utilizing the budget available to increase teaching and learning materials. - Learning Den (SAER) to focus on providing Number support to students identified through standardized testing and teacher judgement.
+- Implement Mathletics' textbook and associated learning strategies. - Additional support from teacher assistants to enhance Mathematics' curriculum implementation. - NAPLAN and PAT testing to be used for review and improvement of teaching and learning. - Continue to develop Mathematics' resources, utilizing the budget available to increase teaching and learning materials.